top of page

 Behavior Five that Builds Psychological Safety: Being Open to New Ideas

 Being open to new ideas means approaching suggestions with genuine curiosity rather than reflexive skepticism.
-It requires humility, the recognition that you don't have all the answers and that someone else might see something you're missing.
+It requires humility and the recognition that you don't have all the answers.
+Someone else might see something you're missing.

 Openness to new ideas directly enables psychological safety by demonstrating that speaking up has value.
 When people see that their input can influence decisions, they keep contributing.
 When they see ideas consistently dismissed or ignored, they stop offering them.
 The team loses access to potentially critical perspectives and on-the-ground knowledge that could improve decisions and catch problems early.